Every successful website starts with a clear brief.

 4. Consider the structure

-Your website will involve a sitemap which allows you to develop a hierarchy of information.
+Your website will involve a sitemap that allows you to develop a hierarchy of information.

 Considering the structure of your website when developing your content will ensure the information you feel is most important is foregrounded for your audience.